Configuring FTL

 Server Configuration

-The servers
+The server

-section specifies your deployment targets:
+section specifies your deployment target:

 user: deploy